-In this section we focus on the overall sustainable development index (SDG-i) to explore its patterns across the globe.
-We collect data from the official site of the Sustainable Development Index and Dashboards using all the available information covering a 4-year period that is from 2016 through 2019.
-We match and combine the individual datasets that become available every year to devise a panel of 773 observations.
+In this section the focus is on the Sustainable Development Goals index (SDG-i) to explore its patterns across the globe.
+Data are collected from the official site of the Sustainable Development Index and Dashboards using all the available information covering a 4-year period, that is from 2016 through 2019.
+Individual datasets that become available every year have been matched and combined to devise a panel of 773 observations.
 This includes 193 countries worldwide over four years.
-After the necessary data management, 45 countries were excluded due to missing data on the overall sustainable development index on at least one of the years included.
-Therefore, the final dataset is a balanced panel including 148 countries for 4 years that is 592 observations in the panel dimension.
+After the necessary data management, 45 countries were excluded due to missing data on the overall Sustainable Development Goals index on at least one of the years included.
+Therefore, the final dataset is a balanced panel including 148 countries for 4 years, that is 592 observations in the panel dimension.

-The presentation that follows is a descriptive analysis of the overall sustainable development index throughout the period of study to highlight how country economies perform in the implementation of the SDGs, on average.
-The SDG-i is measured in percentage points, ranging from 0 to 100, while higher values indicate a greater extent of the SDGs implementation overall.
+The presentation that follows is a descriptive analysis of the Sustainable Development Goals index throughout the period of study to highlight how country economies perform in the implementation of the SDGs, on average.
+The SDG-i is measured in percentage points, ranging from 0 to 100, while higher values indicate a greater extent of the SDGs implementation and thus performance.

-The figure below (Fig. 1) illustrates the distribution of the SDG-i for the period of study for all the countries of the dataset.
-The distribution is slightly right- skewed indicating that most of the countries are characterized by a score greater than the average score.
+Figure 1 below (Fig. 1) illustrates the distribution of the SDG-i for the period of study for all the countries in the dataset.
+The distribution is slightly left-skewed indicating that most of the countries are characterized by a score greater than the mean score.

 Fig. 1.
-Empirical distribution of the Sustainable Development index, 2016-2019
+Empirical distribution of the Sustainable Development index, 2016-2019 Source: Own construction.